ajlopez/Annalisa/README.md

 - 0.0.1 Published
 - 0.0.2 Published.
 Using simplied words in search.
 Analyze recognize numbers with point or comma as decimal point.
+- 0.0.3 Published. z to s, q to k in simplify, more preciosa use cases

 ## License